 Why Polyethylene?
 Polyethylene (PE) is the most basic form of plastic.
-It was first introduced into commercial manufacturing during the 1950s.
-European scientists Karl Ziegler of Germany and Giulio Natta from Italy brought this material to the public after they had been collaborating on the project for some time.
-However, full recognition wouldn’t be granted to the pair until they were jointly awarded the Nobel Prize for Chemistry in 1963, for their work on polymers.
-Polyethylene is everywhere.
+Long-time collaborators and European scientists Karl Ziegler (1898–1973) of Germany and Giulio Natta (1903–1979) from Italy first introduced PE to the general public and commercial manufacturing during the 1950s.
+However, the pair did not receive full recognition for their research until they were jointly awarded the Nobel Prize for Chemistry in 1963, for their work on polymers.
+Polyethylene is ubiquitous.
 After manufacturers recognized its malleability, polyethylene quickly became the base building block for plastic garbage cans, trash bags, plumbing materials, and water bottles.

 Rogers, Tony.
 “Creative Mechanisms Blog. ” Everything You Need To Know About Polyethylene (PE).
 Accessed May 01, 2018. https://www.creativemechanisms.com/blog/polyethylene-pe-for-prototypes-3d-printing-and-cnc.